blumilksoftware/environment/readme.md

 ### Other OS

-If you are using other OS, please update readme with installation instructions.
+If you are using other OS, please contribute and create pull request.

 # Task commands